Conturing/affinitree-py/README.md

 [![PyPi](https://img.shields.io/pypi/v/affinitree)](https://pypi.org/project/affinitree/)

-Affinitree is an open-source library to generate faithful surrogate models (decision trees) from pre-trained piece-wise linear neural networks.
+`Affinitree` is an open-source library designed to generate faithful surrogate models (decision trees) from pre-trained piece-wise linear neural networks.
 The core part of the library is implemented in Rust for best performance.

 The opaque nature of neural networks stands in the way of their widespread usage, especially in safety critical domains.
-To tackle such tasks, it is important to access the semantics of neural networks in a structured way.
+To address this issue, it is important to access the semantics of neural networks in a structured manner.
-One promising field of XAI research is concerned with finding alternative models for a given neural network that are more transparent, interpretable, or easier to analyze.
+One promising field of Explainable AI (XAI) research is concerned with finding alternative models for a given neural network that are more transparent, interpretable, or easier to analyze.
 This approach is called *model distillation* and the resulting model is called *surrogate model*, *proxy model* or *white-box model*.

-`Affinitree` is a library that allows to distil a rectifier neural network into a specialized decision tree.
+`Affinitree` enables the distillation of piece-wise linear neural networks into a specialized decision trees.
-In XAI literature, it is generally accepted that decision trees are one of a few model classes that are comprehensible by humans.
+In Explainable AI (XAI) literature, decision trees are widely regarded as one of the few model classes comprehensible by humans, making them prime candidates for surrogate models.
+Additionally, many neural network architectures, such as those using ReLU, LeakyReLU, residual connections, pooling, and convolutions, exhibit piece-wise linear behavior.
-This makes decision trees a prime candidate for surrogate models.
+These qualities make decision trees well-suited for representing such networks.
-Further, decision trees lend themselves well for the representation of neural networks with ReLU activation.
-Due to the ReLU activation function the networks are piece-wise linear, a fact that `affinitree` uses to distill the network into a decision tree.

 Commonly, surrogate models are only an approximation of the true nature of the neural network.
-In contrast, `affinitree` provides mathematical sound and correct surrogate models.
+In contrast, `affinitree` provides mathematically sound and correct surrogate models.
 This is achieved by an holistic symbolic execution of the network.
-The resulting decision structure is human understandable but size must be controlled.
+The resulting decision structure is human-understandable, but size must be controlled.

 # Installation